Quick Start Guide - VegeHub

 - Sample Mode This mode allows the VegeHub to periodically wake from sleep,

-and read the sensor, and send these samples to your selected server after each sample
+and read the sensor, and send these samples to your selected server after each

 is taken, or in batches to conserve battery life.
-Most analog sensors will use this mode.
+Most analog sensors will use

 The following Sample Mode Options are available: